Catholic Reflection for Today: Does God Lend an Ear to Those Who Always Pray the Rosary?

 Even so, I still didn’t feel moved by God, but felt really distant from Him.
 During a devotional one time, I saw a mention of a fasting prayer in the scriptures, so I thought that I could express my reverence for God by fasting, and at the same time ask Him to help me find a good job.
 But every time I finished my fasting prayer, all I was left with was an empty stomach and a headache.
 I kept this up for several months, but still didn’t feel moved by God and my work situation remained the same.
 And I was getting weaker physically and getting sick a lot, so I stopped fasting.
 I couldn’t make sense of it at the time: Why wasn’t God hearing my prayers, even though I was sacrificing so much?
 Had God really cast me aside?
 I was feeling more and more darkness and emptiness in my heart, and my faith was waning.

 It wasn’t until I read this passage that I realized that all those fruitless prayers were just going through the motions, that they were nothing more than religious rules and rituals.
 That’s not the kind of prayer God wants.
 I thought about all those Rosaries, novenas, Rosary Processions, and fasting prayers I’d done.
 I was focusing my effort on the process without thinking about its effectiveness—I was just observing rituals.
-And later on, even though I had some confusion about those prayer rituals and didn’t really want to keep doing them, but I saw everyone else in the church doing them and they said that was what God wanted, so I just followed along.
+And later on, I had some confusion about those prayer rituals and didn’t really want to keep doing them, but I saw everyone else in the church doing them and they said that was what God wanted, so I just followed along.
 After doing them all those years, not only was I not feeling peace and joy in my heart, but it was more and more tiring, and my relationship with God was becoming more distant.
-Reading this was a real awakening for me—God doesn’t enjoy these ritualistic prayers, and no matter how much someone might do them, they’ll never gain the Holy Spirit’s work that way.
+Reading this was a real awakening for me—God doesn’t enjoy these ritualistic prayers, and no matter how much someone might do them, their prayers will never be heard by the Lord.
 I felt like I’d been really foolish.

 Later on, I read a couple more passages of Almighty God’s words about prayer.
 Almighty God says, “A normal spiritual life is a life lived before God.
 When praying, one can quiet one’s heart before God, and through prayer, one can seek the Holy Spirit’s enlightenment, know God’s words, and understand God’s will.”
 “Prayer is not a case of just going through the motions, following procedure, or reciting the words of God.
 That is to say, praying is not parroting certain words and it is not imitating others.
 In prayer, one must reach the state where one’s heart can be given to God, laying open one’s heart so that it may be moved by God.”